learnbyexample/practice_python_projects/practice_python_projects.md

 The below program extends the previous example by adding two more widgets:

 * a Label widget to display information
-* a Button widget to exit the window
+* a Button widget to exit the application

 ```python
 # buttons_and_labels.py